-Florence was born August 18, 1899 in Eau Claire, Wisconsin, died February 12, 1985 in Duluth, St. Louis, Minnesota.
+Florence was born August 18, 1899 in Eau Claire, Eau Claire, Wisconsin, and died February 12, 1985 in Duluth, St. Louis, Minnesota.
 She was a slender, very pretty girl who was soft-spoken.
-She married Guy Joseph Martin born February 21, 1896 in Michigan, died May 27, 1958 in Duluth, St. Louis County, Minnesota.
+She married Guy Joseph Martin born February 21, 1896 in Michigan, and died May 27, 1958 in Duluth, St. Louis County, Minnesota.
 Guy worked at the pumping station for the Duluth, Mesabi and Iron Range Railroad.
-They had one son:

-William Allan Martin was born March 4, 1936 in Duluth, St. Louis, Minnesota and died February 17, 2012, Duluth, Minnesota.
+Florence and Guy had one son – William Allan Martin was born March 4, 1936 in Duluth, St. Louis, Minnesota and died February 17, 2012, in Duluth.
 He was married to Dawn Ruse in June of 1955.
 Dawn was born August 7, 1935 in Duluth to Ronny and Margaret (Huttel) Ruse.
 She died October 2, 2004 in Hermantown, St. Louis, Minnesota.
 They had three daughters and one son.

 Vivian Frances Bailey

 Vivian was born January 8, 1902 in Duluth, St. Louis, Minnesota and died August 27, 1992 in Henning, Otter Tail, Minnesota at the age of 90.
 She was a lively and intelligent young lady and enjoyed reading and memorizing poetry.
 She could still recite much of what she memorized as a young girl.
 Her favorite poet was Longfellow.
 She had a terrific sense of humor right up until her death.
 She married Charles E. Olin in the Methodist Church in Grand Rapids, Minnesota, on May 14, 1918.
 They lived in Duluth, Minnesota, then Superior, Wisconsin and eventually Minneapolis, Minnesota.
 They had ten children.